-As occurred previously (when the SG rate increased from 9% to 9.25% from the start of the 2013/2014 year), I have heard that some employers (including some very large employers) are ignoring the spirit of the law behind the Superannuation Guarantee increase, and choosing to absorb the SG increase within existing salary packages, with the effect of reducing take home pay.
+As occurred previously (when the SG rate increased from 9% to 9.25% from the start of the 2013/2014 year), some employers (including some very large employers) are ignoring the spirit of the law behind the Superannuation Guarantee increase, and choosing to absorb the SG increase within existing salary packages, with the effect of reducing take home pay.

-I have received several emails (but not as many as I received relating to the previous three financial years) from both employees and employers asking for clarification about this issue, and I have some good news and some bad news.
+We continue to receive emails (but not as many as we received relating to the previous four financial years) from both employees and employers asking for clarification about this issue, and we have some good news and some bad news.

 The good news is that the SG rate increased to 9.5% effective since July 2014, and the law requires an employer to pay the equivalent of 9.5% of an individual’s ordinary time earnings into a super fund under the Superannuation Guarantee (SG) laws.
 A person’s salary (for the purposes of SG) is generally ordinary hours of work although salary also includes over-award payments, and any shift loading and commissions, but not overtime.

-I have received emails from readers who are subject to total remuneration packages, and where employers have notified them that the total package will remain the same as before, and any increase in Superannuation Guarantee contributions will mean less take-home cash salary.
+We have received emails from readers who are subject to total remuneration packages, and where employers have notified them that the total package will remain the same as before, and any increase in Superannuation Guarantee contributions will mean less take-home cash salary.
 One reader received the first round of SG increase of 0.25% (increase from 9.0% to 9.25% for the 2013/2014), but had been told that the 2014/2015 increase (from 9.25% to 9.5%) and any future SG increases, would be absorbed within his existing total remuneration package.
 In these situations, the SG increase is actually funded by the employee rather than the employer, and can be particularly irksome in a climate of zero or minimal wage growth.

 Is such an arrangement legal?
 Unfortunately it is, although any employer opting to take this approach must ensure that the employee or employees involved are truly subject to a fixed salary package, and not eligible for an annual salary PLUS Superannuation Guarantee.